About Us

 • Tell others of this good news and live it out in acts of compassion, service and justice in the community.

 We value the presence of children in our worship services.
-There is a children's corner in the church with craft materials and toys, so your children can stay with you during the service, while also being happily occupied.
+There is a children's corner in the Yamba church with craft materials and toys, so your children can stay with you during the service, while also being happily occupied.

 Yes!
-We share in communion in Yamba on the 3rd Sunday of each month and in Iluka on the 1st Saturday of the month.
+We share in communion in Yamba on the 3rd Sunday of each month and in Iluka, on the 1st Saturday of the month.
 We see communion as a tangible reminder of God’s gift to us in Jesus Christ.
 We believe in open communion – that means that anyone who believes in Jesus Christ is welcome to take communion, whether they are a church member or not.